amarpal-Apk/Practice-fun/README.md

-old content of main branch
-added new content to banch-1
+old content edited of main branch added new content to banch-1